Lambing Stays 2027

 Glamping Terms & Conditions:

-As this experience includes accommodation provided by Hush Hush Glamping, you are also agreeing to Hush Hush Glamping's terms and conditions, as set out here
+As this experience includes accommodation provided by Hush Hush Glamping, by booking you also agree to Hush Hush Glamping's terms and conditions, as set out here.

 Payment:

-A non-refundable 50% deposit payment is required to confirm your booking.
-The remaining 50% balance payment will be due 4 weeks before your stay.
-These payments will be paid to our sister business, Fostings Farm, trading as Fostings Alpacas.
+A non-refundable 30% deposit payment is required to confirm your booking.
+The remaining 70% balance payment will be due by 10th December 2026.
+These payments will be paid to our sister business, Fostings Farm, trading as Fostings Alpacas and are subject to VAT (already included in the pricing).
+An email will be sent to you 7 days before your balance payment is due with a link to pay.
 If balance payment is not completed within 24 hours of the due date, your booking will be cancelled and your deposit retained.

 Cancellation: